 Like many others raised in the American culture, I had learned to “put my best face forward,” which for me meant showing the world I had it all together.
 By the time I was an adult, I found myself living with a harsh inner critic with impossibly high standards, working hard with little room for play, a practice of avoiding conflict, pleasing, being nice, and a must-hide, smiling mask that I didn’t realize I was forcing myself to wear most of the time.

-When I became a mother at age 34 in 2004, I was hit with a lot of insecurities.
-Trying to give 100% to each of my roles (mother, partner, colleague, friend, etc.) just didn’t add up, and my inner critic was constantly letting me know I was failing.
+In 2004, I was hit with a lot of insecurities.
+Trying to give 100% to each of my roles–mother, partner, employee, colleague, daughter, friend, etc.)–just didn’t add up.
+My inner critic was constantly letting me know I was failing at everything and I was on a destructive burnout path.

 Note: The “professional” side of me wants you to know: